photocred: Maddie Deuter

 It may sound like I needed a husband, any husband.
 I wouldn't insult my first spouse by agreeing with that.
 I had some criteria, and those values weren't even that wrong.
-It was my core belief deep down that marriage was the most worthwhile struggle, and that struggle was essential to earn my value, that corrupted the thing from the start.
+It was my core belief that marriage was the most worthwhile struggle, and that struggle was essential to earn my worth, that corrupted the thing from the start.

 Josh checked off every item on mine and my family's lists, and coincidentally, we shared that core value of earning the good life.
 We didn’t believe in soulmates.
 We believed in falling in love and becoming a good couple through hard work.
 We were mutually in love with the that most fulfilling struggle: marriage.
 He asked for my dad’s approval, knelt down to propose, and I said yes without hesitation.
 We were 19 years old when we signed our marriage contract.

 Over the next 5 years, we lived out our core belief, addicted to achievements and earning our value.
 I graduated from college at the top of my program, we built a little life in suburbia, bought a picture-perfect dog to run around in our picket-fenced yard.
 We bought new cars, we went on vacations, and took hundreds of pictures, and finally started lining up our ducks so we could start a family.